Euro zone bond yields fall after Fed signals just one more rate hike

 The collapse of U.S. lenders Silicon Valley Bank and Signature Bank shocked markets earlier this month, only to be followed by UBS' emergency takeover of its ailing rival Credit Suisse in Europe.

-Fed Chair Jerome Powell said on Wednesday that stresses in the banking sector could reduce lending and have a significant impact on the U.S. economy, reducing the need for the central bank to raise rates to tame inflation.
+Fed Chair Jerome Powell said on Wednesday that stresses in the banking sector could dampen lending and have a significant impact on the U.S. economy, reducing the need for the central bank to raise rates further to tame inflation.

-On Thursday, the Swiss National Bank also cut through the banking turmoil to raise interest rates by 50 bps, to 1.5%.
+On Thursday, the Swiss National Bank raised interest rates by 50 bps, to 1.5%, despite the banking turmoil.

 The Bank of England is due to set interest rates later in the day.
 Traders expect a 25 bp hike - taking rates to 4.25% - after data showed inflation unexpectedly jumped in February.

 ECB policymakers on Wednesday said they saw few signs of any crisis brewing in euro zone banks.
-The central bank last week raised interest rates by 50 bps to 3%, despite the financial turmoil.
+The central bank last week raised interest rates by 50 bps to 3%.

 Ignazio Visco, governor of the Bank of Italy, said the ECB should be "very prudent" with monetary policy, saying it is "crucial" to avoid a full-blown credit crunch.